 You can just Photoshop that, right?

 Personally, I am a natural-loving photographer who thinks everyone I photograph looks amazing without any enhancements made in Photoshop (lighting/colour/contrast adjustments etc. aside).
-I have a strong desire to promote a healthy self image, along with a positive approach to ageing and because of that I am very cautious with the use of Photoshop for altering one's appearance, but should you wake up with a frightful facial blemish on the day of your shoot, I will very gladly remove that for you!
+I have a strong desire to promote a healthy self image, along with a positive approach to ageing and because of that I am very cautious with the use of Photoshop for altering one's appearance, but should you wake up with a frightful facial blemish on the day of your shoot, I've got you (and it) covered!

 Do you work from a studio?

+No and Yes.
 I class myself as a mostly Natural Light Photographer, which basically means I don't tend to work in a studio with lighting.
-Natural light is where I'm at.
 I love the free-flowing and spontaneous nature of being light on foot and light on equipment.
 For me, it simply offers more possibilities.
-If something isn’t working, we simply move and try something else.
-But, I appreciate some people prefer a more controlled, studio-lit environment and there are definite advantages to that.
-It's ultimately just personal preference, so if you feel a studio might be more your thing, we can simply arrange studio hire for an additional charge.
+But, studios can create a whole different vibe, so if you feel a studio might be more your thing, we can simply hire a studio for an additional charge.

 Yes and No!
 Haha, I know ... not quite the cookiecutter answer you were hoping for, but I truly feel this is an individual decision based on your own relationship with makeup.
 Some people love it and wouldn't be caught dead without it, while others don't feel like themselves when wearing it.
 If you're in the makeup loving camp I would generally encourage you to have it (and possibly hair) done professionally for your shoot.
 It will give you a confidence boost that helps you shine in front of the camera, but I recommend keeping with a look and feel that still looks like you.
 If you usually wear little to no makeup, I would recommend you stick with that, as the last thing you want is to not feel comfortable with how you look.
-Ultimately, at the end of the day you don't want to run the risk of people not recognising you when they see you in public, so keep it true to you either way!
-And if it is for you, I work with a couple awesome Hair & Make-Up Artists, who I wholeheartedly recommend, so just let me know and I'll get you set up.
+If it is for you, I work with a couple awesome Hair & Make-Up Artists, who I wholeheartedly recommend, so just let me know and I'll get you set up.

 Can you help me with what to wear and what to include in my photo session?